sbulav/sbulav.github.io/_posts/2021-04-02-neovim-my-favourite-keymapping.md

 ```

 This keymap:
-* Lets me close any window, help pages, or even Vim in a consistent way
+* Lets me close any window,including help pages, Fugitive windows or even Vim
+  in a consistent way
 * Feels very natural, easy to remember
 * Easy to trigger